 There is a car park adjacent to the reception area.
 The reception and shop are accessible by a ramp.
-The reception and shop have adequate space for wheelchairs and mobility vehicles; there is a lowered desk in reception.
-Staff are always willing to help and provide assistance if required.
+The reception and shop have adequate space for wheelchairs and mobility vehicles; there is also a lowered desk in reception.
+Staff are always willing to help and provide assistance when required.
 While reception does not have an induction loop, all of our reception staff have been trained to assist people who are hard of hearing.
 All information that might be needed during your stay at Wooda is written in our Welcome Leaflet and Information Booklet that can be found in reception, and park maps are used to direct customers to pitches and show them where all the facilities are.
 Safety is important to us at Wooda, therefore, a 5mph speed limit applies throughout the park.
 Clearly, marked speed humps are also present.

 Brambles is accessible for those with a disability however not fully accessible for wheelchair users.
 Access to Brambles is via two steps at both the front and the rear of the property.
 There is an open plan lounge/kitchen diner, two bedrooms downstairs and a bathroom.
-In the bathroom there is a bath with a shower over, and not a walk-in shower.
+In the bathroom there is a bath with a shower over, not a walk-in shower.
 There is a walk-in shower upstairs in the en-suite to the main bedroom.

-Wooda has 220 touring and camping pitches situated in various locations, some with views of Bude Bay and others with views of the surrounding countryside.
-81 of these are hard standing pitches, with waste, water and electricity on the pitch for easy access.
+Wooda has 300 touring and camping pitches situated in various locations, some with views of Bude Bay and others with views of the surrounding countryside.
+Some of these are hard standing pitches, with waste, water and electricity on the pitch for easy access.
 They are also individually screened giving extra privacy.
 All pitches have parking alongside.
 We welcome assistance dogs within the touring and camping area.
 There are two allocated exercising areas located onsite.
 A disabled bathroom with level access is located within one of our toilet and shower blocks which is accessible using a radar key.
 These can be hired from reception for a small deposit if you don’t have your own.
 All of our toilet and shower blocks are spacious.
 They are all on ground level with one small step (lip) for access.
 Private Family bathrooms are also available which suit those with reasonable mobility; please ask for information when booking.
-Please ask when booking if you require to be pitched close to these facilities and we will endeavor to honor your request.
+Please ask when booking if you require to be pitched close to these facilities and we will endeavour to honour your request.

 The Takeaway is situated across from the reception area which is able to be easily accessed up a slight slope; access onto the patio area is ground level with a slight lip.
 Access to the farm area is down a steep lane due to it being set in a valley; therefore not so accessible for wheelchairs.
 There is, however, a tarmacked path running from the park to the farm, fully lit and off the road so free from traffic.
 It is suitable for wheelchairs and mobility vehicles although there is a slope to the farm area at the end of the path.
 Parking is adequate at the farm so vehicles can be taken to The Courtyard and farm area.